microsoft/SEAL/README.md

 ## Microsoft GSL

-Microsoft GSL (Guidelines Support Library) is a header-only library that implements two convenient (templated) data types: `gsl::span` and `gsl::multi_span`.
-These are *view types* that provide safe (bounds-checked) array access to memory.
-For example, if Microsoft GSL is available, Microsoft SEAL can allow `BatchEncoder` and `CKKSEncoder` to encode from and decode to a `gsl::span` instead of `std::vector`, which can have significant benefit in performance.
-Additionally, `BatchEncoder` allows access to the slot data alternatively through a two-dimensional `gsl::multi_span`, reflecting the batching slot structure.
-Also the `Ciphertext` class allows the ciphertext data to be accessed hierarchically through a `gsl::multi_span`.
+Microsoft GSL (Guidelines Support Library) is a header-only library that implements `gsl::span`: a *view type* that provide safe (bounds-checked) array access to memory.
+For example, if Microsoft GSL is available, Microsoft SEAL can allow `BatchEncoder` and `CKKSEncoder` to encode from and decode to a `gsl::span` instead of `std::vector`, which can in some cases have a significant performance benefit.

 #### Microsoft GSL in Windows